The Benchmark Company slashes price target on Patterson-UTI Energy Inc [PTEN] – find out why.

-Patterson-UTI Energy Inc [NASDAQ: PTEN] slipped around -0.05 points on Tuesday, while shares priced at $10.24 at the close of the session, down -0.49%.
+Patterson-UTI Energy Inc [NASDAQ: PTEN] gained 0.56% on the last trading session, reaching $10.84 price per share at the time.
 The company report on January 19, 2024 at 5:30 PM that Patterson-UTI Energy Announces Fourth Quarter Earnings Conference Call and Webcast.

 PATTERSON-UTI ENERGY, INC. (NASDAQ:PTEN) will host a conference call on Thursday, February 15, 2024, at 9:00 a.m.
 Central Time to discuss results for the fourth quarter ended December 31, 2023.